shpml/fundamentals/10_chapter/05_lesson.md

 | g | h | i |
 ```

-Each of these values will start as `null`, until a user assigns them a new value, either 'o' or 'x'.
+Each of these values will start as `null`, until a user assigns them a new value, either `o` or `x`.

 To play around with this invisible Tic-Tac-Toe board, we've provided some code: